Padmasambhava Stupa

 The Padmasambhava Stupa was the first stupa built in Colorado.

-In 1982, Jim George, a close friend of Maurice & Hanne Strong, bought a parcel of land at the end of CareFree Way.
+In 1982, Jim George bought a parcel of land at the end of Carefree Way.
 He pondered what to do with it; how might it benefit the valley spiritually?
 He asked the leader of the Nyingma tradition, the Ven Dudjom Rinpoche, who replied, “Build a stupa.”
-The Ven.
-Dilgo Khyentse Rinpoche, one of Tibet’s highest lamas, chose the actual spot on which to build.
+The Venerable Dilgo Kyentse Rinpoche, then on a trip to Colorado, selected the actual location on George’s land.

-Hanne asked Lama Ugyen Shenpen and Paul Kloppenburg to come to help initiate the project.
+Hanne Strong, a friend of George, asked Lama Ugyen Shenpen and Paul Kloppenburg to come to help initiate the project.
 Paul had the diagram for the precise dimensions of what would be an eleven-foot-tall stupa.
 Bobbie Troutman and Michael Barron supervised the foundation pour and built all the concrete forms of the stupa structure.
-The thirteen-ringed spire was made on a large potter wheel by Bertha Gotterup and then kiln-fired.
+The thirteen-ringed spire was made on a large potters wheel by Bertha Gotterup and then kiln-fired.

-A beautiful golden Gau, or portico, was commissioned.
-It was first sculpted in clay by artist Barbara Falconer and then incorporated into a concrete-poured niche with a gold leafed front.
-Facing out is a beautiful bronze cast statue of Padmasambhava, empowered with precious relics of prominent Tibetan lamas and yogins, some hundreds of years old.
+A beautiful goldleaf Gau, (‘portico’) was commissioned, first sculpted in clay by artist Barbara Falconer and then incorporated into a concrete-poured niche with a gold leaf front.
+Facing out is a beautiful bronze cast statue of Padmasambhava, empowered with precious relics of prominent Tibetan lamas and yogins..

 Scroll to Top